2025 Napier City Council election

-The 2025 Napier City Council election was a local election held from 9 September to 11 October in Napier, New Zealand, as part of that year's nation-wide local elections.
+The 2025 Napier City Council election was a local election held from 9 September to 11 October in Napier, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Napier and 11 city councillors for the 2025–2028 term of the Napier City Council.
 Postal voting and the first-past-the-post voting system were used.

 Councillor Richard McGrath won the mayoralty, defeating incumbent mayor Kirsten Wise.

-The council voted to introduce a Māori ward for this election.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to remove the Māori ward for future elections.
+In the prior term, the council had voted to introduce a Māori ward for this election; in a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to remove the Māori ward for future elections.